alistairkeys/sudoku/readme.md

 # Any other notes
 Background image:
 https://pixabay.com/photos/sudoku-logic-game-game-puzzle-pen-5844655/

+Don't take the framework folder too seriously: it's the bare minimum to get a primitive UI displaying in SDL apps and I slowly copy and paste it between projects.
+Eventually, I'll improve it.

+The difficulty selection works by having some preset puzzles and applying transformations (transposing digits, rotating the grid, etc.).
+Even though there are only a few puzzles to use, the transformations mean you won't notice.

 # Todo / Rainy day work:
 * Move to Boxy?
 Lots of possible SDL-related naffness as always